This country-specific Q&A gives a pragmatic overview of the law and practice of insurance & reinsurance law in the Mexico.

 Such contract must consider at least what is the amount insured, or the manner in which such amount shall be determined and whom are the beneficiaries, when it is non-revocable.

-The Rules for the Group Life Insurance set forth special requirements for group insurance granted as part of an employment.
-In the case of life insurance, the insurance company, only on one occasion, shall cover the member of the group who leaves indefinitely the group, without requesting any medical requirement, in any of the life insurance products that the insurance company offers, with the exception of term life insurance and subject to the limitations of age set forth by the insurance company and compliance of the requirements set forth by the Rules for the Group Life Insurance.
+As a special benefit for life group insurance granted as part of the benefit employment package, the Rules for the Group Life Insurance provide a benefit for the employee in case it terminates the labour relationship with the employer.
+In this case, the insurance company, only on one occasion, shall provide coverage to the employee leaving the company, without requesting any medical requirement, in any of the life insurance products that the insurance company offers, with the exception of term life insurance and subject to the limitations of age set forth by the insurance company and compliance of the requirements set forth by the Rules for the Group Life Insurance.

 Do senior managers have to meet fit and proper requirements and/or be approved?